 How to save for a vacation

 According to an AAA survey, only 35% of American families had planned to take a vacation in 2017.
-I don’t know what the numbers are for 2018 but my guess is it isn’t much higher.
-Rest and relaxation is a basic human need, yet a majority of Americans fail to take a yearly vacation.
-For most of the people who won’t vacation this year the primary reason is not having the money to afford it.
-But, is this a legitimate reason and is it really true?
+I don’t know the numbers for 2018, but my guess is that it isn’t much higher.
+Rest and relaxation are basic human needs, yet a majority of Americans fail to take a yearly vacation.
+For most people who won’t be taking a vacation this year, the primary reason is not having the money to afford it.
+But is this a legitimate reason, and is it really true?

 Whatever the mind can conceive and believe, it can achieve.